erland/socialmusicdiscovery/yggdrasil/trunk/src/smd-rcp-client-plugin/ReadMe.txt

   ok at first attempt and has not presented any problems.
   Since the Subversive plugin seems to be favored by Eclipse, this should be the recommended option.
   However, since Subclipse seems to work better, it is our recommended option.
+  Anyone who has the time an energy to sort out exactly how to setup and use Subversive with SMD yggdrasil is more than welcome to share this knowledge!
 - Eclipse Development Target
-  For some reason, we can not mabe Maven/Tycho produce a target platform that also includes Eclipse source and jUnit tests.
-  Alas, we use a temporary "development target platform" that adds the local Eclipse installation to the platform.
+  For some reason, we can not make Maven/Tycho produce a target platform that also includes Eclipse source and jUnit tests.
+Alas, we have to use a target platform that adds the online p2 repository to the platform.
+  This is unfortunate but not a disaster since the target is only used in development and does not depend on a local installation.
+We will have more features available thru this target platform than at runtime, offering the opportunity to add dependencies to feature not available at runtime.
+However, any mistakes in this area will be rapidly detected when we try to build the client with Maven.